“Auditions may be among your most significant career-building performances. Why not enjoy them?”

 4. Plan Meticulously

 If possible, visit an audition site before your performance and acclimate to the space.
-For distant appearances, arrive the night before and get ample rest.
+For distant auditions you might arrive the night before and get ample rest.

 5. Arrange Mock Auditions

 To fortify your confidence, besides doing practice performances, arrange mock auditions with teachers or mentors – have them play the roles of judges who ask you to perform your pieces in random order and who might interrupt and interview you as well.
 (Be sure to record.)

 Depending on the type of audition you’re preparing for, your mock judges might also instruct you to sight-read, re-tune, execute scales, or improvise.

 Musicians who appear before audition panels without a solid sense of self can feel their composure crack.